Optical Materials

 Polystyrene (Refractive Index 1.590 @589nm) is a transparent, rigid, and easy-to-mold thermoplastic.
 Identified with the trade name STYRON™, polystyrene offers good dimensional stability, processability, attractive light-transmission properties, chemical resistance, and radiation stability.
 It has applications in diagnostic medical optics components.

 Poly-Carbonate (PC) (Refractive Index 1.586 @589nm) offers more strength than plate glass and acrylic plastic.
 Polycarbonate (Trade name – Lexan) plastics possess impact resistance and transparency.
 PC internally transmits light almost as effectively as glass.
-These materials find uses in exterior lighting fixtures, medical devices, protective gear, and automotive components.
+These optical materials find uses in exterior lighting fixtures, medical devices, protective gear, and automotive components.

 Methyl-pentene (Refractive Index 1.467 @589nm) (trade name TPX™) is a 4-methyl pentene-1-based olefin copolymer.
 Despite being a crystalline olefin polymer, it shows transparency.
 It provides good heat resistance and chemical resistance.
 It has the lowest density among thermoplastic polymers.
 It is used in windows for dynamic compression experiments, medical devices, and LED molds.

-NAS (Refractive Index 1.533–1.567 @589nm) transparent styrene-acrylic copolymers are a strong, stiff, water-clear plastic with excellent thermal stability, better alcohol resistance, and less molded-in stress than acrylic.
+NAS (Refractive Index 1.533–1.567 @589nm) transparent styrene-acrylic copolymers are strong, stiff, water-clear plastic with excellent thermal stability, better alcohol resistance, and less molded-in stress than acrylic.
 NAS applications range from medical devices to office accessories.

 LINE

 Syntec Optics’ patented nano-technology techniques – like HRDT (High Refraction Diamond Turning) for newly invented highly engineered resins – enable us to machine polymers like Acrylic, Polycarbonate, Nylon, Acetal, Polystyrene, Rexolite, Zeonex, Ultem, Topas, OKP4, and Teflon.
 We can also machine metals like Aluminum, Copper, Brass, and most non-ferrous metals.
-We also diamond turn infrared crystals like Magnesium Fluoride, Calcium Fluoride, Germanium, Potassium Bromide, Zinc Sulfide, and Silver Chloride.
+We also diamond-turn infrared crystals like Magnesium Fluoride, Calcium Fluoride, Germanium, Potassium Bromide, Zinc Sulfide, and Silver Chloride.
 Below is a table that summarizes the properties of materials suitable for HRDT and single-point diamond turning (SPDT).

 LINE